dawanda/cartograph/README.md

 named splats (e.g. `"/foo/*bar/baz"`).
 The request object passed to `fn` exposes a `params` key/value object property containing params and splats.

+Trailing slash is considered optional, so `"/foo/bar"` and `"/foo/bar/"` are considered identical.

 ### namespace( ns, fn() )

 Provides a namespace block.
 Whithin function `fn`, all routes defined by